andre5Jr/soc-analyst-Log-Analysis/README.md

 📸 Screenshot Space:
 [Snort log or packet capture highlighting TCP:3389]

-✏️ Task 3: Identify the Tool Associated with the Port
+✏️ Task 3: Which tool is highly associated with this specific port number?

 ⭕️ Objective:
 Determine which tool is commonly associated with the targeted port in the attack.